OpenDreamKit/OpenDreamKit.github.io/meetings/2019-04-02-GAPSingularMeeting/program.md

 It consists of six sessions, each three hours long, consisting of a lecture about the topic and a long hands-on session, in which participants can exercise their newly gained knowledge.
-It is envised that after this school, participants should be able to work with the developers in the succeding workshops.
+The goal is that after this school, participants should be able to work with the developers in the following workshops.
 The sessions are:

 <details>